johnpeart/dept-of-bad-ideas/_posts/2019-01-30-introducing-department-of-bad-ideas.md

 If you've found your way to this blog post, you've stumbled upon a brand new podcast.
 It's a podcast about public policy as game show, and it’s called the **Department of Bad Ideas**.
 Welcome!

-I'm the creator and soon-to-be host of this peculiar endevour -- [John Peart](https://johnpe.art) -- and I'm here to tell you a bit about what you can expect on this auditory rollercoaster into the world of public policy.
+I'm the creator and soon-to-be host of this peculiar endevour and I'm here to tell you a bit about what you can expect on this auditory rollercoaster into the world of public policy.

 ## In a nutshell